 A survey of the history of the Indian subcontinent, 1526 CE to the present, this course examines the evolution of the states and societies of modern South Asia.
 Beginning with the question of modernity in the Mughal Empire, proceeding through the rise and fall of the British Empire in India, and continuing into the postcolonial period, this course takes an interdisciplinary approach to understanding the making of modern South Asia.
 Meets Gen Ed - Global Cultural Perspectivest.
 Meets World Cultures Requirement.

-This course uses a thematic approach to introduce students to the history of the modern world from 1500 to the present.
+Gain a nuanced understanding of global history and its implications for the present.
 The course focuses on regions other than Europe or North America, including Africa, Asia, Central and South America, and the Middle East.
 Themes include growth and dynamics of empires, colonization and decolonization, globalization, nationalism, revolutions, the relationship between political, cultural, and religious values, and modern imperialism and its influence on societies, economies, and political systems.
+Themes and specific periods vary by instructor.
+Satisfies SEEDS Analyzing Cultures and Societies student learning outcome in alignment with Diversity and Intercultural Competency value.

 Prerequisite(s): Any 100-level History course.
 This course entails an introductory history of the U.S. Civil War, with an emphasis on military, political, and social history of the war years themselves, both at home and on the battlefield.
 We will begin with a brief treatment of the causes of the sectional conflict that led to the war, particularly slavery, and secession.
 We will spend the majority of the course examining the developments that took place between 1861 and 1865, including the home fronts, war leadership, diplomacy, combat motivation, and grand strategy.
 We will conclude with a discussion of problems associated with reconstituting the nation's political institutions and the transition from slavery to freedom.
 We will engage the major questions that historians ask about the war.